12 ways to make your computer look and sound better

 7. Change the color scheme

-The macOS interface uses set colors to accent the elements you see on the screen, including dialogue boxes and the menu bar.
+The macOS interface uses set colors to accent the elements you see on the screen, including dialog boxes and the menu bar.
 You can adjust these hues to change your view and emphasize your favorite shades.

 8. Pick the perfect wallpaper